* U.S. to sell $20 billion 10-year notes at 1 p.m. EDT

 Melenchon, winning it all in next month's run-off.

-basis points at 2.337 percent in early trading on Tuesday.
-Last
+basis points at 2.312 percent in late morning trading on

-Friday they fell to 2.269 percent, which was the lowest intraday
+Tuesday.
+Last Friday they fell to 2.269 percent, the lowest

-level since Nov.
-18, following a government report showing a
+intraday level since Nov.
+18, following a government report

 Trading volume has been muted due to the Passover and